MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/personal-pitch.md

 * What was the hardest coding project you ever did?
 * What work have you done that you are most proud of?

-Some questions can be related to coding
+Some common questions can be related to coding:
 * What do you like about Ruby?
     * Common answers: readable, object-oriented
 * What do you like about Rails?